-Table No 6 Effect of potassium on leaf micronutrients content in Nagpur mandarin

 Effect of potassium on total leaf micronutrient content

 The data regarding the concentration of copper, iron, manganese and zinc in leaf after harvesting of the crop in Nagpur mandarin are presented below.

 Iron (mg kg-1)

-The data in respect of leaf Fe content (mg kg-1) is presented in Table 6 at Pardi and Sawandri respectively.
+The data in respect of leaf Fe content (mg kg-1) is presented in Table 5 at Pardi and Sawandri respectively.
 The highest leaf Fe content 79.46 and 79.47 mg kg-1 at Pardi and Sawandri village respectively recorded in treatment (T9) 300 g K at BT (Dec) + 300 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers, followed by application of 400 g K at BT (Dec) + 400 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers (T10) which was statistically at par with each other.
 The lowest leaf Fe content was recorded in recommended dose of fertilizer.